 Liquidity risk is the risk that the Company will not be able to settle or manage its obligations associated with financial liabilities.
 To manage liquidity risk, the Company closely monitors its liquidity position to ensure it has adequate sources of funding to finance its projects and operations.
-The Company had working capital as at March 31, 2024, of \$10,443,837.
-The Company's accounts payable, accrued liabilities, current portion of lease liabilities, withholding taxes payable, and income tax payable are expected to be realized or settled within a one-year period.
+The Company had working capital as at June 30, 2024, of \$8,877,592.
+The Company's accounts payable, accrued liabilities, current portion of lease liabilities and withholding taxes payable are expected to be realized or settled within a one-year period.

 The Company has not generated any revenue from operations and the only sources of financing to date have been through advances from GoldMining and the IPO.
-The Company's ability to meet its obligations and finance exploration activities depends on its ability to generate cash flow through the issuance of shares of common stock pursuant to private placements and short-term or long-term loans.
+The Company's ability to meet its obligations and finance exploration activities depends on its ability to generate cash flow through the issuance of shares of common stock pursuant to private placements, public offerings, including under the ATM Program, and short-term or long-term loans.
 Capital markets may not be receptive to offerings of new equity from treasury or debt, whether by way of private placements or public offerings.
 This may be further complicated by the limited liquidity for the Company's common stock, restricting access to some institutional investors.
 The Company's growth and success is dependent on external sources of financing which may not be available on acceptable terms, or at all.